Ayfer Elmastaşoğlu

-Ayfer Elmastaşoğlu (born 16 February 1944) is a Turkish former professional footballer and football manager.
+Ayfer Elmastaşoğlu (16 February 1944 – 13 January 2026) was a Turkish professional footballer and football manager.
 Elmastaşoğlu spent his entire playing career with Altay and captained them to their first Turkish Cup win in 1967.
 He also managed them for their second and final Turkish Cup victory in 1980.

 International career

 Elmastaşoğlu was a youth international for Turkey, and represented the senior Turkey team 3 times.
 He debuted for Turkey in a 0-0 friendly tie with Denmark on 30 May 1966.

 Personal life

 Elmastaşoğlu's brothers, Ayhan and Nail, were also professional footballers.